histopathology/digitalpath/README.md

 To install the necessary dependencies, the use of anaconda is highly recommended.
 The only necessary dependencies to run this pipeline are:

-Nextflow
+Nextflow,
-Docker
+Docker,
-CUDA drivers for GPU support
+CUDA drivers for GPU support,
 Nvidia Docker

 Using conda, these tools can be installed as follows: